camylawojcik/Spark/Spark.md

 __DataFrame__ is a distributed collection of data grouped into named columns.
 __Schema__ defines the column names and types of a DataFrame.
-__Transformations__ are methods that return a new DataFrame and are lazily evaluated.
-Select, where, and orderBy are examples of transformations.
-Becasuse each of theses return a DataFrame, we are able to chain these methods together to build new DataFrames.